 The beginning as a small family business

-When you have reached all this then you will have to apply refined techniques to determine the evolution of the plant growth, using Scientific factors based on dendrometry, controlling the hydraulic stress in plants.
-No herbicides or insecticides are used and only the best compost is given to the grapevines.
+When you have reached all this, then you will have to apply refined techniques to determine the evolution of the plant growth, using Scientific factors based on dendrometry, controlling the hydraulic stress in plants.
+No herbicides or insecticides are used, and we give only the best compost to the grapevines.

 Inside the Bodega

-His 2 sons were also given vineyards and the small family business grew into something big.
+He also gave his 2 sons vineyards and the small family business grew into something big.

-After this interesting introduction, we were taken to the bodega where all the barrels were lying.
+After this interesting introduction, we went to the bodega where all the barrels were lying.
 They were of different sizes and made from oak wood coming from different countries.
 Depending on which country the wood comes from, it will give its specific aroma to the wine while aging in the oak barrels.
-We then proceeded to the gardens where a wine tasting was organized.
+We then proceeded to the gardens, where a wine tasting was organized.
 I remember we tested some 7 different wines.
-This was accompanied by tapas.
+Tapas accompanied this.

 Tapas and Wine

 Tapas are small bites on a slice of bread or crackers.
-Different cheeses or some ham, perhaps also fish, there are no limits to imagination.
-While we were trying the wines Mr. Mendoza came to meet us and mingled nicely with the Spanish and foreign people present.
+Fresh cheeses or some ham, perhaps also fish, there are no limits to imagination.
+While we were tasting the wines, Mr. Mendoza came to meet us and mingled nicely with the Spanish and foreign people present.

 A nice young orange colored cat also appeared.
 He looked very well fed.
-I can imagine he always shows up when people are wine tasting being sure of a piece of cheese or ham now and then.
-Our visit ended with a stop in the shop where we bought a couple of the wines we liked best.
+I can imagine he always shows up when people are wine tasting, being sure of a piece of cheese or ham now and then.
+Our visit ended with a stop in the shop where we bought two wines we liked best.

 We went back to our hotel and after a rest, met at the bar to go out for dinner.
 We were not really hungry as the wine tasting and tapas was more than lunch.
-Our host took us to a very nice restaurant and as dinner time was well after 21.00 we were able to have a small meal.
+Our host took us to a very nice restaurant and as dinner time was well after 21.00 we could have a small meal.

 Visiting the famous Castillo de Alicante

 There are many stories about the castle.
-Nicolas Peris was a one time governor who fought fiercely so the castle would not be taken by Jaime II in 1256.
+Nicolas Peris was a onetime governor who fought fiercely so Jaime II would not take the castle in 1256.
 Nicolas died with the city keys so firmly clasped in his hand that there was no other option than to cut his hand off.
 Sometimes at night time, one can hear his laments for having lost his castle.